 She could have been a cowboy, 2018

-"This is not about a cowboy, this is about wanting to be someone else" says Niemi.
+"The story is not really about being a cowboy.
+It’s about wanting to be another."

 The Woman Who Never Existed by Anja Niemi was inspired by the words of the pioneering Italian actress Eleonora Duse.
 Eleonora worked the international theatre stage alongside Sarah Bernhardt in the early 20th century.
 In contrast to Bernhardt's outgoing personality, Duse was introverted and private, rarely giving interviews.
 She once famously told a pushy New York journalist, that ‘away from the stage I do not exist.’

 Niemi takes on the role of a fictional character visualized after reading Eleonora’s words.
 The Woman Who Never Existed tells the story of an actress who only exists in front of an audience, when no one is looking she starts to disappear.